 “A lost sheep has been found.”
 Jesus rejoices over the return of a lost sheep in both Matthew and Luke.
 The church lost a sheep to Covid over two years ago when the Shelter Ministry had to be halted.
 Rejoice!
 The ministry is starting again but shepherds are needed to keep it alive.

 If you are unfamiliar with the Shelter Ministry, it gathers early on Sunday mornings to prepare and serve at The Gateway 180 Homeless Shelter at 1000 North 19th Street to cook and serve.
 We need approximately 10 to 15 people–but more is better!
 Sign up here to help, or contact Bill Wallace at email@example.com.
 Cooks, servers and clean-up volunteers are all essential and everyone is kept busy.
 Casual clothes and a friendly atmosphere make this ideal for singles, couples, families and groups of friends.
 No experience is needed, just a willingness to help people in need.

 Come to the shelter and help feed God’s sheep.

 Learn more about Gateway 180: Homelessness Reversed.

-Give Now to the Shelter Ministry
+Give to the Nicaraguan Ministry

 The St. Michael’s Houses Ministry (St. Michael’s Houses) helps build affordable housing for low-income families who wouldn’t otherwise be able to own a home.
 The ministry provides financial support to and acts in partnership with a number of St. Louis area housing organizations.
 These organizations include Beyond Housing, Cornerstone, Doorways, Places For People, and Lydia’s House.
 Learn more about St. Michael’s Houses.